EngineerBetter/engineerbetter-hugo/content/blog/suse-caasp-on-aws.md

 <a href="https://documentation.suse.com/suse-caasp/4.2/html/caasp-deployment/images/caasp_cluster_components.png"><img class="image fit" src="https://documentation.suse.com/suse-caasp/4.2/html/caasp-deployment/images/caasp_cluster_components.png" /></a>

 ## Why would you want to use it?
-To put it plainly, you're an enterprise organisation that wants to utilise the benefits of Kubernetes (reduced infrastructure costs, faster application delivery cycle times, all-round improvements to productivity and so on), BUT you're an _enterprise_ so you need a solution that will get sign-off from the security team - a fully supported solution based on a robust container OS helps ticks those boxes.
+To put it plainly, you're an Enterprise organisation that wants to utilise the benefits of Kubernetes (reduced infrastructure costs, faster application delivery cycle times, all-round improvements to productivity and so on), BUT you're an _Enterprise_ so you need a solution that will get sign-off from the security team - a fully supported solution based on a robust container OS helps ticks those boxes.

 Additionally, because SUSE's certified distribution of upstream Kubernetes utilises only Kubernetes' features and APIs (no unnecessary additional layers or special APIs), there's no vendor lock-in.
-If you think one day you might want to move Kubernetes to another cloud provider, or utilise Kubernetes across multiple public and private clouds (or non-cloud resources), SUSE CaaS Platform provides out of the box portable solution.
+If you think one day you might want to move Kubernetes to another cloud provider, or utilise Kubernetes across multiple public and private clouds (or non-cloud resources), SUSE CaaS Platform provides an out of the box portable solution.

 ## I'm sold, how do I deploy it on AWS?
 _This blog post is based on the deployment of SUSE CaaS Platform on AWS, rather than any ongoing maintenance or administration_

-The process to deploy on AWS is documented, but as mentioned earlier, it's currently in tech preview, and there are a couple of caveats to getting it up and running quickly and successfully.
+The process to deploy on AWS is documented, but as previously mentioned, it's currently in tech preview, and there are a couple of caveats to getting it up and running quickly and successfully.
 The following steps have been written to be read _alongside_ [the official SUSE documentation](https://documentation.suse.com/suse-caasp/4.2/html/caasp-deployment/_deployment_instructions.html#), not instead of.

 ## 1. Register for a free trial of SUSE CaaS Platform
 This is easily done via the [SUSE Website](https://www.suse.com/products/caas-platform/trials/MkpwEt3Ub98~/?campaign_name=Eval:_CaaSP_4), once you've gone through the registration process you'll be given a trial registration code - keep a note of this as you'll be using it at various stages of the deployment process.
 A trial of SUSE CaaS Platform lasts 2 months.